pacifics/PassDao/README.md

 - Set a Dao Rules proposal: the dao share holders can propose to change the quorum, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the maximum period to execute an approved proposal and the date when shares can be transfered.

-- Approve a proposal: share holders can vote for or against a proposal during a board meeting which can last from two to eight weeks (can be updated by voting).
+- Approve a proposal: share holders can vote for or against a proposal.
 If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

 =